Cloud-NC-Engineering-Thailand/AKS-Runner-POC/README.md

 # ARC Runner
+## Prerequisites
+### Organization Runner

+- **GitHub Account:** Ensure that you have a GitHub account with owner privileges for the organization where you want to set up the runner.

+### Repository Runner

+- **GitHub Account:** Have a GitHub account with admin privileges for the repository where you want to set up the runner.

+### GitHub Personal Access Token for ARC

 ## Part 1 Setting up AKS Cluster
 1. Create AKS cluster
 2. Connect to AKS in terminal